febrianamir/febrianamir.github.io/content/_index.md

 Hello!
 I'm Febrian.

-Software Developer with 3+ years of experience building and maintaining web applications.
+Software Engineer with 3+ years of experience building and maintaining applications.
 Currently at PT Kode Inovasi Teknologi (CODR) as Backend Engineer, focusing on backend architecture, API design, and system performance.
 Previously worked as a Full-stack Developer at PT Batara Guru Teknologi, handling end-to-end development from UI integration to server-side implementation.

 You can also find me on [GitHub](https://github.com/febrianamir) and [LinkedIn](https://www.linkedin.com/in/febrianamir).